uikit/uikit-site/docs/pages/navbar.md

 When using a sticky transparent navbar, it's quite common to blend it with the page background.
 In this case, the dropbar needs to be placed outside of the blending element using `dropbar-anchor`, and the dropdowns using `container`.
 Otherwise, the dropbar and dropdowns would also blend with the page background.
 This also means the dropbar will be placed outside of the sticky container.
 As a result, only the navbar will stay sticky, and the opened dropbar will scroll out of the view.
 This is why we added a new `close-on-scroll` option to close the dropbar before scrolling.

+Only white blends great with the page background.
+So make sure that the navbar has light colors using the `.uk-light` class and don't use the `uk-inverse` attribute to color the navbar.

 ```html
 <div class="uk-blend-difference uk-position-z-index-high" uk-sticky="sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky">
     <nav class="uk-navbar-container uk-navbar-transparent uk-light" uk-navbar="container: !.uk-section-default; dropbar: true; dropbar-transparent-mode: behind; close-on-scroll: true; dropbar-anchor: !.uk-blend-difference">…</nav>